The Administrative Policies

 - The grant applicant’s or co-applicants’ spouses or dependents (dependent children or other relatives living at the same address as the applicant or co-applicant) meet any of the criteria stated in 1-5 above.

 Each grant applicant and co-applicant participating in a sponsored project covered by this policy must disclose whether or not he/she has external affiliations that may constitute a conflict as described above.
-A Disclosure Form (Attachment A) is to be completed and submitted to the Office of Research at the same time the required Transmittal Form is submitted for institutional approval.
-The Disclosure Form must be updated on an annual basis and whenever new financial interests are secured.
+This is done by completing the appropriate section of the required Internal Transmittal Form that is submitted for institutional approval.
+A Disclosure Form (Attachment A) must be updated on an annual basis and whenever new financial interests are secured.
 Negative disclosures will be filed in the Office of Research, with no further review required.
 Positive disclosure forms will be reviewed by a Conflict Review Committee consisting of the General Counsel, the Director of Sponsored Research, and one faculty representative.
-The review must be completed prior to the University’s acceptance of the sponsored project or issuance of purchase orders or subcontracts for the acquisition of goods and services.
+The review must be completed prior to the University's acceptance of the sponsored project or issuance of purchase orders or subcontracts for the acquisition of goods and services.

 In reviewing positive disclosures, the Conflict Review Committee will be guided by the following: